Experimental observations of fractal landscape dynamics in a dense emulsion: Introduction

-A $2016$ simulation study \cite{hwang2016understanding} of a foam was able to reproduce the major features of soft glassy dynamics with a strikingly simple model, and provided insights into the physical and mathematical origins of the observed phenomena.
-The model essentially consisted of an energy function that treated the bubbles as frictionless, compressible and polydisperse spheres.
-The bubbles' positions evolved simply according to minimization of total system energy; the bubbles had no inertia, nor was any thermal noise present.
-Motion was triggered solely by the destabilization of energy minuma due to the slow evolution of the bubble radii (mimicking Ostwald ripening).
-Analysis of the simulation revealed a highly complex emergent geometry for the resulting potential energy landscape, a hypersurface describing the system's total energy spanning a high-dimensional space of all droplet coordinates.
-In particular, the unusual random \textit{dynamics} of this soft glass model were closely related to the tortuous fractal \textit{geometry} of the landscape which constrained the configuration path, with ripening's role being only to steadily destabilize shallow energy minima to allow droplet rearrangements.
-For this reason, we call such motion constrained by a landscape with emergent fractal geometry \textit{fractal landscape dynamics}.
+A $2016$ simulation study \cite{hwang2016understanding} of a foam was able to reproduce the major features of soft glassy dynamics with a remarkably simple model, and provided insights into its physical and mathematical origins.
+The model treated the bubbles as frictionless, compressible spheres with no inertia and no thermal noise, whose radii slowly changed to mimic gas diffusion between real bubbles.
+The bubbles' positions evolved simply according to the minimization of the total system energy.
+This corresponds to the system's configuration moving downhill on a potential energy landscape \cite{PELWales2007, lois2010protein, charbonneau2014fractal} that spans a high-dimensional space of all droplet coordinates.
+The system hopped between minima in this landscape because stable energy minima were occasionally destabilized by the slowly changing bubble radii.

+Analysis of the foam simulation results revealed an unusual and complex geometry for the foam energy landscape and the arrangement of its minima.
+Interestingly, the random \textit{dynamics} of the foams' bubbles were closely related to features of the fractal \textit{geometry} of the energy landscape traversed by the configuration.
+The usefulness of such a \textit{fractal landscape dynamics} approach to understanding the physics of foams and emulsions, however, remains untested in experiment.
+While multi-particle tracking experiments should in principle allow the system's path through a high-dimensional configuration space to be followed, the effects of finite spatial and temporal resolution limit such examination.
+Moreover, it is not clear how to best characterize the energy landscape geometry using solely positional data and in the absence of energy or stress data, which are available in the simulations.